mieweb/docs/content/features/reports/health-surveillance-reports.md

 ![](./health-surveillance-reports.assets/3301ee3a277426f7f4bd282f7438e3b7.png)

+The search results that display in the datavis output also support mass email action functionality to generate an email for any selected rows, if the logged in user has security permission to *Send Email to Patient*.

 ## Panel Action Definition

 The Panel Action Definition report displays all triggerable action items of any specified active health surveillance panels.
 This report can be filtered down to specific panels, as needed.
 The Panel Action Definition report not only displays active health surveillance panels and action items, but can be utilized to export the data to a DataVis grid or CSV file for further filtering, pivoting, as well as printing, if necessary.